 Before committing to buying a spring clamp, make sure its material is compatible with your project.
 If you are looking for a product that will withstand wear and tear then a spring clamp made of plastic would not be a good option.
 Nylon spring clamps are best for most small tasks while muslin is more heavy-duty.
 Metal spring clamps are the best option if you are looking for something more long-term.

-The Importance Of Clamping Pressure and Flexibility
+The Importance of Clamping Pressure and Flexibility

-The best spring clamp is one that clamps with great force without making you break into a sweat in the process.
+The best spring clamp is one that clamps with great clamping force without making you break into a sweat in the process.
 Flexible handles and a strong grip are essential to getting the job done and should be high on your list of priorities when buying a spring clamp.
 A well-designed spring clamp built with high-quality materials is what you should be on the lookout for.

 Parts of a Spring Clamp